rubenportz/learn-to-code-ruby/README.md

 puts, print, gets.chomp.to_i, if, else, else if, unless, for
 ```

-create a programs that ask for dimensions to draw:
+and no string multiplication ("#" * x) create a programs that ask for dimensions to draw shapes:

+*Single for loop*

 *Horizontal line*